k1nxx/shambalile/README.md

 # About

-Inadaquate infrastructure and oudated farming methods have led to the decline of agricultural development in countrise such as Iran.
-**Shambalile** serves as a scalable and pragmatic solution, nodes scattered across fields give critical insights to environmental factors.
+Inadaquate infrastructure has been hampered by outdated methods as a result agriculture has declined in many countries such as Iran. **Shambalile** serves as a scalable and pragmatic monitoring solution offering critical insights to environmental factors.
+A modular node-based system integrates artificial intelligence providing data-driven solutions and adaquate feedbackt.
-Shambalile integrates AI with evidence based research and dyanmic feedback feedback.
-Shamabalile is modular
-Shambalile eases the labour in ardous farming Shambalile provides data-driven predictions and analysis

 # Goals